satishcougule/project1/readme.txt

 git add 1.js
 git add .
-git commit -m "this is my first commit" git commit -m "this is my second commit"
+git commit -m "this is my first commit" git commit -m "this is my 2 commit"